 There are several common trends.
-Girl names are much more popular than boy names with visitors from almost every country on our list, with the exception of India.
+Girl names are much more popular than boy names with visitors from almost every country on our list, with the exception of India and Pakistan.

-Jayden is the most popular boy name with visitors from all three African nations on the list: Ghana, Nigeria and South Africa.
-And in countries with a large Muslim population, like Pakistan, UAE and Nigeria, Zara is a top choice for girls.
+Jayden features among the most popular boy names with visitors from all three African nations on the list: Ghana, Nigeria and South Africa.
+And Meera and Vera are particularly popular with our visitors in South Asia and the Middle East, due to their cross-cultural appeal.

-Boy names ending in O continue to be a big trend internationally, with Arlo, Hugo, Leo, Milo and Santiago featuring on multiple Top 5 lists, plus Eneko, Jiro, Lorenzo, Marco, Otto and Zuko on one list each.
+Boy names ending in O continue to be a big trend internationally, with Arlo, Hugo and Milo featuring on multiple Top 5 lists, plus Cosmo, Elio, Kenzo, Ludo, Marco, Miro and Niko on one list each.

 Country Specific Name Trends

 But these Top 5 lists don’t just spotlight some key international trends – they also reflect something of the culture of each country on the list.

 For example, Akua, Akosua and Kwaku from Ghana’s list are Akan day names, traditionally given to babies born on a particular day of the week.
 Swati, the top girl name in South Africa, is the name of a regional ethnic group.

 Nigeria, whose population is almost evenly split between Islam and Christianity, favors Arabic or Arabic-inspired names like Jasmine and Zane, as well as Biblical choices like Rebecca and Aziel.
 Its lists also feature the Yoruba oriki (praise name) Aduke, meaning “one who people fight to care for”.